 M.F.A., Warren Wilson Program for Writers; M.A., English, Emory University

-Jayne Benjulian develops manuscripts, presentations, speeches, and textbooks in the humanities, performing and visual arts, and marketing.
+Jayne Benjulian develops manuscripts, presentations, speeches, and books in the humanities, performing and visual arts, and marketing.

 Jayne is dedicated to giving writers high value by delivering manuscripts evolved far beyond the drafts with which she begins work.
 Her recommendations about structure and voice help clarify writing, often taking an author’s message beyond an academic audience to a wider public.
 She acquired her working knowledge of the fields in which she edits as dramaturg and director of new play development at Magic Theatre in San Francisco and chief speechwriter at Apple.